NSLS-II/Docker-Builder/README.md

 ./run_container.sh help
 ```

+It is recommended to run `Docker-Builder` on a fairly powerful machine, as the build scales fairly well along with the number of CPU cores.
+Each container takes roughly 5 minutes to build on a 16 core Intel Xeon Silver 4110 based machine, with default docker hardware usage settings.
+With the currently supported 4 distributions, a `./run_container all` run took around 20 minutes on the same machine.

 The generated containers should be automatically closed once the bundle has been moved to your local machine.
 In the event that this does not happen, you may free up the docker containers with:
 ```
 docker container prune